 The Parrish Art Museum is committed to making its collection, building, and programs accessible to all audiences.
 To further that goal Parrish educators, in partnership with regional agencies, have developed Access Parrish – a series of learning experiences specifically designed for youth and adults with varied needs and abilities.
 All Access Parrish programs are offered free of charge.

-For individuals of all ages with developmental or learning disabilities accompanied by a family member or caregiver.
+For individuals of all ages with developmental or learning conditions accompanied by a family member or caregiver.
 Explore works of art in the galleries and create art during studio activities developed in partnership with the Flying Point Foundation for Autism.
 Pre-registration is required.
 Please register online or contact Education Director Cara Conklin-Wingfield at firstname.lastname@example.org or 631-283-2118 x121 for more information.

 Gallery discussion and activities tailored to individuals with Alzheimer's or dementia (and their care partners) are offered monthly, in partnership with the Alzheimer's Disease Resource Center (ADRC).
 Pre-registration is required for the programs, which include a boxed lunch at no charge.
 Please contact Michele Payne, Director of Programs at ADRC at 631-580-5100, x304 for more information and to register.